Macroeconomic Forecasting with Large Language Models: Results

-\autoref{fig:Covid-19_boxplot_llm_only} and \autoref{fig:Covid-19_boxplot_econometric_and_best_llm} replicate our pre-Covid-19 analysis, again first comparing the forecast accuracy of the various \tslm{}s, and next stacking that against the BVARs and factor model.
 Compared to what we shown in \autoref{fig:boxplot_llm_only} and \autoref{fig:boxplot_econometric_and_best_llm} there is an overall deterioration in forecast accuracy for all the models, which all struggle in overperforming the benchmark.
-Within the LLMs, only Moirai-large stands out, with a performance comparable with that of the factor model and the BVAR with symmetric conjugate priors.
-It's worth pointing out that in this sample the econometric models tend to make at times large forecast errors, mainly during the second half of 2020.
-In the case of the factor model it happens especially for interest rates and spreads.
+Within the LLMs, only \moirai-\largemodel stands out, with a performance comparable with that of the factor model and the BVAR.
+In this sample the econometric models tend to make at times large forecast errors, mainly during the second half of 2020.
+For the factor model it happens especially for interest rates and spreads.

-The usual caveat about \tslm{}s should be kept in mind, i.e. the fact that, as shown in \autoref{tab:TSLM_training_details}, these models do include the pandemic period in their training sample (and a few of these models also include may of the macroeconomic variables we set out to forecasts), and this makers it harder to pin down to which extent this forecasting performance could have been achieved in real time.
+The usual caveat applies that, as shown in \autoref{tab:TSLM_training_details}, namely that the \tslm{}s include the pandemic period in their training sample (and a few also include many of the variables we set out to forecasts), and this makes it harder to pin down to which extent this forecasting performance could have been achieved in real time.